sfeakes/SprinklerD/README.md

 You can of course use a myriad of other HomeKit bridges with the URL endpoints listed in the `All other hubs section`, or MQTT topics listed in the `MQTT` section.
 The majority of them (including HomeBridge the most popular) use Node and HAP-Node.JS, neither of which I am a fan of for the RaspberryPI.
 But HomeKit2MQTT seemed to have the least overhead of them all.
 So that's why the recomendation.

+## Domoticz
+Does support domoticz, need to add documentation.
+* add virtual censor for every zone and buton
+* add the domoticz ID's in he config.

 # License